Working towards Gold: Rights Respecting

 7. Complete the School Questionnaire Summary spreadsheet

 Use the pupil and staff questionnaire results to do this.
-Find the School Questionnaire Summary here.
+Find the School Questionnaire Summary spreadsheet here.

 8. Complete the School Evaluation: Gold form